 “Coronasomnia” – the stupid new phenomenon that’s standing between you and a good night’s sleep

 Seems like yesterday we were being told to stay home, stay safe – but only for two weeks to flatten the curve.
 COVID will soon be just a bad memory, we thought.
-A year later – and almost 2.5 million deaths worldwide – COVID has upended the global economy, public health systems and ground industries like tourism to a standstill.
+Three years later, COVID continues to disrupt the global economy and public health systems.
 Now, doctors from around the world say sleeping disorders are climbing at an alarming rate.

-From financial anxiety to fears about the virus to disrupted daily routines, our lives are very different in February of 2021 than they were in February of 2020.
+From financial anxiety to fears about the virus to disrupted daily routines, our lives are very different post-COVID.
 If you’re struggling with sleep, you’re not alone.
 We’ve scoured the internet for research articles and expert sleep advice to help you find the answers you’re looking for to improve your sleep.

 The ‘coronasomnia’ phenomenon keeping you from getting sleep

 Simply put, more of us are now insomniacs.
 With the pandemic into its second year, months of social distancing have rocked our daily routines, erased work-life boundaries and brought ongoing uncertainty into our lives – with disastrous consequences for sleep.
 And our health and productivity are facing serious problems because of it.
 That so many of us are currently experiencing sleeplessness comes down to a configuration of challenging, almost Biblical circumstances.

 Yet the scale of the problem could potentially bring change, introducing new elements into how we treat sleep disorders – and get our lives back on track.
 Read more: bbc.com